lcerdeira/lcerdeira/README.md

 # Welcome to my profile ! <img src="assets/wave.gif" width="30"/>

 My name is Louise Cerdeira and I'm a scientist, bioinformatician, software developer/DevOps engineer.
 I'm from Brazil, living in Australia(Melbourne) and currently working at Research Fellow at Monash University in the microbial genomics lab in the Infectious Disease department.
-You can find me on in a several platforms highlighted bellow.
+You can find me on in a several platforms highlighted bellow [1][2][3].
 See my website [here](https://lcerdeira.github.io/portfolio/)

 - Problem Lover <img src="assets/iconfinder_love-heart-romantic-marriage-18_4180551.svg" width="40"/>